Hello! I'm Lanessa...

 I am a musician, writer, songstress, and comedian based out of LA, and my favorite question to be asked as an artist is: “so what is it you really do?”

-I have a solo musical comedy show called, “Nobody’s Really Helped Me” that I premiered at California Institute of the Arts, and have put up at the Hollywood Fringe Festival, The Curious Comedy Theatre, The Free Festival at the Edinburgh Festival Fringe, and the United Solo Theatre Festival.
+I have a solo musical comedy show called, “Nobody’s Really Helped Me” that I premiered at California Institute of the Arts, and have put up at the Hollywood Fringe Festival, The Curious Comedy Theatre, The Edinburgh Festival Fringe, the LA Women’s Theatre Festival, and the United Solo Theatre Festival.
 It’s been awarded The Best of the Broadwater (HFF 2018) and nominated for the Larry Cornwall Award for Musical Excellence (HFF 2018) and Best Improv by the world’s largest solo theatre festival in NYC (USTF 2018).
 The show is full the angst being 22 and freshly out of art school creates and finding identity amidst it.
 After seeing it, LA Music Critic said: “Long is a natural comedienne..”
-I’ll be doing it for the LA Women’s Theatre Festival in the spring of 2019.

 I’ve also performed and toured my original music in Portland, Los Angeles, and England, and released my 5 track self-titled EP in 2016.